Learning and Sharing

 3. Register an application

-• Pick a name for your app that fits your requirements.
+• Choose a name for your app that aligns with your needs.

-• Select accounts in this organizational directory only (single tenant).
+• Choose accounts exclusively within this organizational directory (single tenant).

 • Click on Register.